Stay informed with the

 Copyright GamingWire.
 All rights reserved.

 10 August 2012LAS VEGAS -- American Casino and Entertainment, LLC, the parent company of the Stratosphere Casino Hotel and Tower and Arizona Charlie's casinos, Thursday reported a second-quarter loss of $2.8 million.
 The company's second-quarter loss in 2011 was also $2.8 million.
-Year-over-year revenue held steady at ... (read more)
+Year-over-year revenue held steady at more than $87 million, but cash-flow fell 12.1 percent, from $19.9 million to $17.5 million. ... (read more)

 26 July 2012A Strip nightclub is ditching its digs at Planet Hollywood Resort for a new home downtown.
 Krave Entertainment on Wednesday announced plans to take over the former Galaxy 11 movie theater on the Neonopolis' third floor.
 The company, which also owns the Drink and Drag bowling alley and drag queen-themed ... (read more)